Introduction

 Actions:

-- Edit client
+- Edit the client

 Integration: T3 Monitoring + TYPO3 Updater